 - No.1 What kind of person does the internet think you are?
 For example, does the internet think you play rugby because you follow the Irish rugby team?
-Does the internet think you like all pop music because you like Taylor Swift's music? - NO.2 What doesn't it know about you?
+Does the internet think you like all pop music because you like Taylor Swift's music? - No2.2 What doesn't it know about you?
 For example, does the internet know what your favourite song, memory, food, etc. is?

 No.3 Might it be wrong about you in any way?
-For example, is the internet always right in predicting what your interests are or what content e.g. stories, suggestions to follow, advertisements, you would like to see online?
+For example, is the internet always right in predicting what your interests are or what content e.g.

+what your interests are or what content e.g. stories, suggestions to follow, advertisements, you would like to see online?